linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql-on-centos-7.md

  - '[MySQL Documentation](http://dev.mysql.com/doc/)'
 ---

 The Postfix Mail Transfer Agent (**MTA**) is a high performance open source e-mail server system.
-This guide will help you get Postfix running on your CentOS 5 Linode, using Dovecot for IMAP/POP3 service, and MySQL to store information on virtual domains and users.
+This guide will help you get Postfix running on your CentOS 7 Linode, using Dovecot for IMAP/POP3 service, and MariaDB, a drop-in replacement for MySQL, to store information on virtual domains and users.

 Prior to using this guide, be sure you have followed the [getting started guide](/docs/getting-started/) and set your hostname.

 {: .note}
 >
 >The steps in this guide require root privileges.
-Be sure to run the steps below as `root`, or use `su - root` to log in as root.
-Certain commands below cannot be run as `sudo` and must be run as root.
+Be sure to run the steps below as **root** or with the `sudo` prefix.
+For more information on privileges see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

 ##Install Required Packages